 SysGauge Command Line Utility

-The SysGauge command line utility, which is available in SysGauge Ultimate, provides the ability to monitor the CPU usage and save CPU usage monitoring reports from batch files and shell scripts.
+The SysGauge command line utility, which is available in SysGauge Ultimate and SysGauge Server product versions, provides the ability to monitor the CPU usage and save CPU usage monitoring reports from batch files and shell scripts.
 The command line utility is located in the SysGauge 'bin' directory and it can be used to monitor the local system or remote servers via the network.

 In the simplest case, open a command prompt window, go to the SysGauge 'bin' directory and type the following command: